-In my series T(ea) is for Transgender, I created cyanotype portraits of fellow trans women by printing digital negatives from film photographs onto used teabags.
-These fragile and often discarded materials reflect how trans lives are frequently treated: overlooked, misunderstood, or cast aside.
-Yet through this process, our presence becomes visible, tangible, and enduring.
+In my series T(ea) is for Transgender, I created cyanotype portraits of fellow trans women by contact printing transparency film negatives derived from 35mm film photographs onto teabags.

 This website uses cookies to improve your experience.